 Online (combination of self-study and live sessions)

-All live sessions are in group and mandatory – Usually from 13h00 to 15h30 (CEST)
+All live sessions are in a group and mandatory – Usually from 13h00 to 15h30 (CET)

 Depending on the module, there will be 2 to 5 live sessions per week

 - E-learning courses (self-study)